Wednesday, June 23, 2010

 CHARETTE #1 : IKEA CHAIR REDESIGN

-that you sit into the chair and arent being forced off it, which will provide greater comfort.
+We also felt that the seat needed to have a slight angle on it so that you sit into the chair and arent being forced off it, which will provide greater comfort.
 To solve this we designed attatchment feet made from rubber that not only raise the front of the seat and achieve a slight angle. but also stop the chair legs from scratching the floor.

 As for function, we added an under seat storage system whereby the consumer can hide/store possible goods or memories had with the chair.